The Biggest Risk in a California Payroll Audit

 If you have not yet consulted a skilled tax attorney, this would be a good time to do so.
 A tax attorney can help you minimize admissions that could cause problems down the road.

 An audit typically covers a three-year period unless circumstances arise that cause the auditor to go back further.

 How to Prepare for a California Payroll Tax Audit

 To review, EDD auditors are looking for four things in the context of a payroll tax audit.
 They seem simple but there are a lot of nuances to them.
 We are about to get into some of those nuances.

-Number one, EDD tax auditors are looking for taxable wages that were reported.
+- EDD tax auditors are looking for taxable wages that were reported.
 They are verifying that the information that was given to the EDD was, in fact, the amount of taxable wages that were paid, and that is consistent with reporting to the IRS.

-Number two, tax auditors are looking for the amount of tax paid.
+- Tax auditors are looking for the amount of tax paid.
 It is the same thing; they are looking for consistency in the tax that was paid as was reported to EDD.

-Number three, EDD auditors are looking for payments that could be potentially reclassified as taxable wages.
+- EDD auditors are looking for payments that could be potentially reclassified as taxable wages.
 This is the point where they look at officer compensation.
 They look at any payments that are on your general ledger that were issued to workers that may be considered taxable wages.

 They look for personal payments that should be reclassified as taxable wages.
 That is what the EDD is doing when they are going through the general ledger analysis.

 The last thing that the auditors are looking for are any misclassification issues.
 They are reviewing all the outside workers that the company has an any vendors and they are making sure that they are not taxable employees.